ljacobsson/lambda-debug/README.md

 Lambda-Debug is a tool that enables you to invoke AWS Lambda functions in the cloud from any event source and intercept the requests with breakpoints locally.
 There's currently similar functionality in [SST](https://sst.dev/) which this is inspired by, but is designed to work with AWS SAM and CloudFormation.

+<blink>*** NOTE: This is intended to be used to debug functions in a development environment.
+DO NOT use in production. ***</blink>

+## Features
+* **Local debugging**: Set breakpoints in your code and step through your functions invocations locally on native events triggered in the cloud.
+* **No code changes**: No need to modify your code to enable debugging.
+Just add some dev dependencies and some configuration.
+* **Same IAM permissions**: Your functions will run with the same IAM permissions as they do in the cloud.
+* **Fast iterations**: No need to deploy your code to the cloud to test changes.
+Just save your code and invoke your functions in the cloud.

 ![Demo](https://raw.githubusercontent.com/ljacobsson/lambda-debug/main/images/demo.gif)

 ## Setup